ewilde/glintonvillagehall/about.md

 layout: page
 title: About
 permalink: /about/
+order: 1
 ---

 <img src="{{ site.baseurl }}/photos/villagehall.jpg" title="Profile Picture" class="profile">
 In 1980 the former Methodist chapel was converted into a village hall.
 It is very well used by everyone from pre-school children to senior citizens and is managed by the Glinton Community Association.
 It comprises:

-* The main hall (capacity for 100 people)  8.5m x 8m = 68 sq.m
+* The main hall   8.5m x 8m = 68 sq.m
-* The small hall (capacity for 20 people)
+* The small hall  3.5m x 4m = 14 sq.m
-* Total (capacity for 2 halls 120 people)

-* A foldable screen separates the two halls.
-Combined area of both halls – 8.5x17m = 144sq.m
+* A foldable screen separates the two halls and the combined area of both halls 82 sq.m

+* Total maximum capacity for the 2 halls is:

+	100  people standing

+	80   people sitting in rows

+	60   people sitting at tables

 [View plan of hall (PDF)]({{ site.baseurl }}/assets/villagehall.pdf)